I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/dbgeng/nf-dbgeng-idebuginputcallbacks-endinput.md

 This method's return value is ignored by the engine.

-This method's return value is ignored by the engine.

-This method's return value is ignored by the engine.

 ## Remarks

 Even if the engine has not called <a href="https://msdn.microsoft.com/library/windows/hardware/ff550797">IDebugInputCallbacks::StartInput</a> for this <a href="..\dbgeng\nn-dbgeng-idebuginputcallbacks.md">IDebugInputCallbacks</a> object, the engine will call <b>EndInput</b> if another IDebugInputCallbacks object returned an error from the <b>IDebugInputCallbacks::StartInput</b> method.

-For more information about debugger engine input, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff550971">Input and Output</a>.</p>
+For more information about debugger engine input, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff550971">Input and Output</a>.

 ## Requirements
 | &nbsp; | &nbsp; |